EVERSE-ResearchSoftware/RSQKit/pages/tasks/languages_tools_infrastructures.md

 The point is that we speak here of a broader, more topical, more knowledge-oriented set of techniques than with the much more programming-oriented frameworks.

 Regardless of the exact categorisation, all these software-related topics can mean defining choices in a (research) software project.

+Also check out the [Netherlands eScience Center Guide to Software Development][nesc-rs-guide] which inspired discussions around this page.

 ### Considerations